kowith337/PersonalFilterListCollection/filterlist/imageboard/readme.md

 > Unless you've found my filterlist was broke some function and surely it's this filterlist false, if you're not sure, you can check the logger and report back to me via [issue dashboard](https://github.com/kowith337/PersonalFilterListCollection/issues/labels/Site%3A%20Gelbooru).

 I recommended to use other lists, such as Hosts File, AdGuard or any lists that really understand your privacy.

 > meaning it's not allow third party resources to load for unbreak, such as allow ads script from `ExoClick` to prevent **[Plan B](https://github.com/kowith337/GelboLube/wiki/Blocking-rule-explanation#ublock-resource-injection-rule)** method to serve ads.

-This will work greater if you use with **uBo + Firefox** (or any fork that's suitable to you, such as ABrowser, CyberFox, IceCat, Pale Moon, WaterFox, etc.)